onqtam/headjack/src/digital_footprint.md

 <!-- The other spectrum is visibility - from **private** (personal) to **shared in a group** and to **public**. -->

-Let's consider the visibility spectrum - from **private** (personal)on one end to **public** on the other end and **shared in some group** in between.
-For example a fully private post or comment is basically a note to yourself.
+Let's consider the visibility spectrum - from **private** (personal) on one end to **public** on the other and **shared in some group** in between.
+Example: a fully private post or comment is basically a note to yourself.
 This is what is possible today for 3 of the biggest platforms:

 <div>
 <style type="text/css" scoped>
     .visibility_table {
-        margin-top: 15px;
+        margin-top: 20px;
     }
     .visibility_table td {
         padding: 0;